By Leslie PepperHow coffee protects you, and 11 other surprising ways to stop the most

 BCC and SCC are the most common forms of skin cancer but have substantially better prognoses than the less common, generally more aggressive, melanoma.

 NMSC is the most commonly occurring cancer in the United States.
 Its incidence appears to be increasing in some, but not all, areas of the country.
 Overall U.S. incidence rates have likely been increasing for a number of years.
 At least some of this increase may be attributable to increasing skin cancer awareness and resulting increasing investigation and biopsy of skin lesions.
-The total number and incidence rate of NMSCs cannot be estimated precisely, because reporting to cancer registries is not required.
+The total number and incidence rate of NMSCs cannot be estimated precisely because reporting to cancer registries is not required.
 However, based on extrapolation of Medicare fee-for-service data to the U.S. population, it has been estimated that the total number of persons treated for NMSCs in 2006 was about 2,152,500.
-That number exceeds all other cases of cancer estimated by the American Cancer Society for that year, which was about 1.4 million.
+That number exceeds all other cases of cancer estimated by the American Cancer Society for that year, which totaled about 1.4 million.

 Melanoma is a reportable cancer in U.S. cancer registries, so there are more reliable estimates of incidence than is the case with NMSCs.
 In 2013, it is estimated that 76,690 individuals in the United States will be diagnosed with melanoma and approximately 9,480 will die of the disease.